Kurt Thomas, first US man to win world gym title, dies at 64

 Thomas' family said he died Friday.
 He had a stroke May 24, caused by a tear of the basilar artery in the brain stem.

 After competing in the 1976 Montreal Olympics, Thomas won the floor exercise in the 1978 world championships in Strasbourg, France, for the first U.S. men's title.
-In the 1979 worlds in Fort Worth, Texas, he successfully defended the floor exercise title and won the horizontal bar.
+In the 1979 worlds in Fort Worth, Texas, he successfully defended the floor exercise title and won the horizontal bar while adding silver in the all-around, pommel horse and parallel bars.

+Thomas. who also captured the American Cup three times, lost a chance for Olympic gold when the United States boycotted the 1980 Moscow Games.

+''In my mind and my heart, I knew I was the best at that time,'' Thomas told the South Florida Sun-Sentinel in 1989.

 ''All of us in the gymnastics family are sadden, shocked and devastated by the passing of our own,'' Nadia Comaneci tweeted. ''Love to the family.''